- << Back to guides index

 The Dalmatian Islands are most enjoyable in late spring – when the landscape is still green, the sea has warmed up to feasible swimming temperatures, but the crowds have yet to descend – and early autumn, when the summer hordes have departed and the sea is at its warmest.
 In both spring and autumn you can expect attractive prices compared to summer.
 Many people come to Croatia to indulge in its Mediterranean diet - wines and olive oils, seasonal fruit and vegetables, and fresh fish.
 Thanks to rich fertile soils and a warm, sunny climate, Croatia abounds in vineyards, olive groves and orchards.
 Wherever you go, you are more or less guaranteed warm, sunny days and balmy nights from June through to September.
 Like other Mediterranean countries, Croatia sees its peak tourist season in the hottest months, July and August.
 If you want to avoid the crowds, and the heat, try to visit in June or September, when the sea is warm enough to swim, the hotels and restaurants open for business.
 Sailing is one of Dalmatia’s top appeals, and travelling by private yacht is undoubtedly the best way to explore the islands.
 Nothing else gives you such close contact with the sea and so much flexibility - you can plan your route as you wish, sailing from island to island, stopping at whim to put down anchor for a swim or mooring up in a harbour to step ashore for a meal.

-Easily reached via direct flights from the UK, Croatia has a quite a few feathers in its cap when comes to natural environment.
-The Croatian Coastline covers an area of over 1,185 islands and islets, 8 national parks, 11 nature parks and the cleanest sea in Europe - the Adriatic.
+Easily reached from anywhere in the world, Croatia has a quite a few feathers in its cap when comes to natural environment.
+The Adriatic Coastline covers an area of over 1,185 islands and islets, 8 national parks, 11 nature parks and the cleanest sea in Europe - the Adriatic.

 The natural environment is remarkably preserved and regulated by strict environmental laws.
 With its stunning coastline, unspoilt beauty and crystal clear waters, the Adriatic is arguably the most beautiful sailing destination in the world.
 Stretching from Venice to Corfu, it is an area where the new world meets the old world.
 The diversity of life and culture comes from many influences, yet the towns and villages are all, in their separate ways, typical for the Adriatic.